rootiest/zippy_guides/guides/macros.md

 ```

 > Note: PrusaSlicer recently changed their placeholder/variable formatting.
 The above applies to PrusaSlicer 2.5.0.
 For previous versions the SuperSlicer example below should be compatible.
+>
+> Note: It is recommended to enable the "Label Objects" option in the slicer settings.
+This can be found in the "Print Settings" tab under "Output Options" and is called "Label Objects".
+This will allow you to use the exclude_object feature and, if you have a probe, the adaptive meshing feature.
+>
+> For more information on adaptive meshing, see the [Adaptive Meshing Notes](#adaptive-meshing-notes) section below.

 ## SuperSlicer Start G-Code